loland/loland.github.io/_posts/2023-09-15-embedded-shellcode-obfuscation.markdown

 #### 5.1.
 Dynamic Calls (Fail)
 Here, I use dynamic calls in an attempt to reduce cross-references to a function.
 I'll describe it in pseudocode assembly below.
 Because there aren't cross-references to `call eax`, it might hinder emulation.

+However, as per the section title, this attempt was not a successful bypass.

 {% highlight nasm %}
 load_deobfuscate:
     mov eax, deobfuscate_string